Valorant: Reception

+Awards

+Player behavior

-Valorant has received criticism for its toxic, male-dominated voice communication system.
+Valorant has received criticism for its "toxic", male-dominated voice communication system.
 Emily Rand of ESPN talked about her negative experience playing on teams using the voice communication function as a female.
-Rand "flat-out [refuses] to use it at all" when she isn't playing with her friends.
+Rand "flat-out [refuses] to use it at all" when she is not playing with her friends.
 Jordon Oloman of The Guardian explains how "the bad apples among Valorant's players expect an absurd level of perfection, and the resultant voice-chat criticism is hardly constructive."

-Valorant was nominated for Best Esports Game, Best Multiplayer and Best Community Support at The Game Awards 2020.
-It won the Best Esports Game at The Game Awards 2022.

-Valorant has also been criticized for its weapon skin's prices being exceptionally high, by the community.
+Furthermore, surveys have shown that 79–80% of players reported to have experienced in-game harassment at some point.

 Anti-cheat software

-The game has been criticized for its anti-cheat software, Vanguard, as it was revealed to run on a kernel driver, which allows access to the computer system.
+The game has been criticized for its anti-cheat software, Riot Vanguard, as it was revealed to run on a kernel driver, which allows access to the computer system.
 OSNews expressed concern that Riot Games and its owner, Chinese technology conglomerate Tencent, could spy on players and that the kernel driver could be potentially exploited by third parties.
 However, Riot Games stated that the driver does not send any information back to them, and launched a bug bounty program to offer rewards for reports that demonstrate vulnerabilities with the software.
 The bounty will reward white hat hackers between $25,000 to $100,000 for reports on its vulnerabilities, with the pay being based on the severity of the exploit.
 Gameplay bugs do not qualify for this bounty.

 Valorant will not run on Windows 11 if the system does not have a Trusted Platform Module (TPM) 2.0 compliant cryptoprocessor and UEFI secure boot enabled, as mandated by Microsoft's minimum system requirements for the operating system.

 Esports

+Valorant has an active esports scene.
+The highest tier of Valorant Esports is run by Riot Games.

+In 2020, Riot Games launched "First Strike", a tournament designed to establish a foundation for an esports scene to be created with the game.

+Open-qualifiers era (2021–22)

-Valorant has become active within esports.
-Riot Games decided to create the first tournament called "First Strike" to establish a foundation for an esports scene to be created with the game.
-In November 2020, Riot Games announced the tournament series called Valorant Champions Tour (VCT) which is a year-long competition consisting of three levels:
+In November 2020, Riot Games announced the Valorant Champions Tour (VCT), which is a year-long tournament circuit consisting of three levels: